 1. Executive Summary 4

 2. Introduction 6

-3. Why do we need to review our Sheffield Food Plan?
+3. Why do we need to review our Sheffield Food Strategy?
 7

 4. Progress to date 9

-5. Where are we now? - Sheffield at a glance 12
+5. Where are we now? - Sheffield at a glance 11

-6. What do we want to do? - Priorities for the next 2 years A. Tackle food poverty in Sheffield B. Help make takeaway food on offer in Sheffield healthier C. Support communities to eat well D. Support communities to grow their own food E. Boost the role food plays in the local economy F. Establish an independent Sheffield Food Trust Implementation 15 16 17 18 19
+6. What do we want to do? - Priorities for the next 3 years

+B. Help make takeaway food on offer in Sheffield healthier 17

+C. Support communities to eat well

+D. To encourage more people to learn about and get involved in grow their own food

+E. Boost the role food plays in the local economy

+F. Explore the value of an independent Sheffield Food Trust

+Implementation

-7. Ways of Working
+7. Ways of Working 23

-8. Opportunities for intervention 22
+8. Opportunities for intervention 24

-9. Levels of Intervention 23
+9. Levels of Intervention 25

-10. Governance 24
+10. Governance 26

 11. What have people told us?

-12. References 26
+27